bring/developer-site/_posts/2020-12-23-your-frontend-your-config.md

 ### Where Create React App fails
 It’s completely understandable if you have felt regret or just become overwhelmed when ejecting Create React App.

 An ejected Create React App is not a realistic example of what a config should look like.
 It’s a mess of folders, huge config files and scripts, dependencies you probably don’t use and thousands of lines of code that surpass a small application.
 When this is many people’s first meeting with a full Webpack config, it becomes off-putting.
 Of course, no one wants to learn how to make that!
-And it’s a really difficult starting point for learning.
+It’s a really difficult starting point for learning how to configure a project.

 We end up avoiding it, becoming content as long as it works.
-And when we have to do something about it, we end up throwing things at the wall, having a hard time getting the full picture.
+And when we _have_ to do something about it, we end up throwing things at the wall, having a hard time getting the full picture.
 We just want it to work again!
 Which leads us to look for quick solutions, maybe copying things blindly, seeing what sticks in the end.
 Adding to an already big config.
 We get it to work and hope for the best.
 But it doesn’t sit well with us.

 It also reflects badly on Webpack which has gotten a reputation of being big, complex and difficult to understand.
 In most cases, it is what you make it.
 And that’s the good news, the tempting-looking configs we get from ready-mades, we can make that on our own.